By Teresa Dec

 Clothes that are uncomfortable in any way…too snug, too warm, too short…can aggravate you and detract from your enjoyment.
 And speaking of clothes that bother you…

 Choose shorts that won’t hinder walking.
 Choose shorts that are the right length for you, the right degree of looseness, and the right fabric.
 I personally choose slightly longer knit bike shorts that are somewhat form-fitting to the leg.
 They don’t ride up, bunch, or chafe.
 Believe me, you don’t want to have to pull down your shorts legs every few minutes.

 3. Choose the perfect shoes and break them in before your trip.

 Bring at least one pair of backup shoes.
-In September 2013, it rained the entire week of our trip.
+Several years ago, it rained the entire week of our trip.
 I learned that my Crocs sandals did not have good traction.
 I slipped and slid all over the Magic Kingdom, trying not to fall and injure myself.
-Thankfully I had my hiking sandals with me.
+Thankfully, I had my hiking sandals with me.
 This year, I wore a pair of walking sandals that I had broken in.
 My feet swelled, and I ended up with a nasty blister anyway.
-With the help of some Band Aids, Moleskin pads, and a different pair of shoes, I carried on with little discomfort.
+With the help of some Band-Aids, Moleskin pads, and a different pair of shoes, I carried on with little discomfort.

-4. Check out Disney locations and attraction ride cars on YouTube.
+4. Check out Disney locations and attraction ride cars.

 5. Check out your Walt Disney World accommodation options.